gr4vy/gr4vy-go/api/docs/ConnectionOptions.md

 `func (o *ConnectionOptions) UnsetCybersourceAntiFraud()`

 UnsetCybersourceAntiFraud ensures that no value is present for CybersourceAntiFraud, not even an explicit nil
+### GetGivingblockGivingblock

+`func (o *ConnectionOptions) GetGivingblockGivingblock() ConnectionOptionsGivingblockGivingblock`

+GetGivingblockGivingblock returns the GivingblockGivingblock field if non-nil, zero value otherwise.

+### GetGivingblockGivingblockOk

+`func (o *ConnectionOptions) GetGivingblockGivingblockOk() (*ConnectionOptionsGivingblockGivingblock, bool)`

+GetGivingblockGivingblockOk returns a tuple with the GivingblockGivingblock field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGivingblockGivingblock

+`func (o *ConnectionOptions) SetGivingblockGivingblock(v ConnectionOptionsGivingblockGivingblock)`

+SetGivingblockGivingblock sets GivingblockGivingblock field to given value.

+### HasGivingblockGivingblock

+`func (o *ConnectionOptions) HasGivingblockGivingblock() bool`

+HasGivingblockGivingblock returns a boolean if a field has been set.

+### SetGivingblockGivingblockNil

+`func (o *ConnectionOptions) SetGivingblockGivingblockNil(b bool)`

+ SetGivingblockGivingblockNil sets the value for GivingblockGivingblock to be an explicit nil

+### UnsetGivingblockGivingblock
+`func (o *ConnectionOptions) UnsetGivingblockGivingblock()`

+UnsetGivingblockGivingblock ensures that no value is present for GivingblockGivingblock, not even an explicit nil
 ### GetForterAntiFraud

 `func (o *ConnectionOptions) GetForterAntiFraud() ConnectionOptionsForterAntiFraud`